khalid-hussain/IIUM-Thesis-LaTeX-Class/README.md

 # License

 This project is licensed under GNU GPLv3.

-Reference files for the IIUM Thesis are not; they are there for anyone who wants to help out with this project.
+The files under the `_reference` directory are not.
+They are for project development purposes only.
+The rights are reserved by their respective owners.